 To help track shop drawings and other contractor submissions, we helped DIALOG create a submittal tracker, so Document Controllers can view where documents are in the process, across all active projects.
 Ensuring documents are not delayed is very important because architects and engineers must approve plans that comply with the contract before the project can proceed.

 Results: An Immersive Construction Management Experience

 In addition to displaying important information about active items and documents, many of our dashboards implement a drill down functionality.
 This allows for someone to find details about the active item.
 Furthermore, we built tooltips showing the document number and title; clicking on an item will redirect the user to the actual electronic document in Onware.
-This allows users to view the documentation side-by-side with the dashboard to see what work needs to be done.

 Our performance report shows a consultant scorecard, so we can see which projects the consultant has worked on and the average response time to active documents.
 This scorecard helps DIALOG choose consultants (e.g. electrical, structural, mechanical, etc.) that respond quickly, thus, reducing potential project delays and budget overruns.
 In addition, our dashboard allows DIALOG to view contractors they have worked with in previous projects and their performance (e.g. days it took to respond to documents).
 This also helps them see which contractors are good for specific type of projects (e.g. healthcare, commercial, public space, etc.).

 Onware and other construction management software (e.g. Procore) typically has siloed data for projects.
 In other words, to find information, you have to specify parameters, such as the company, project, and details, before the information will display.
 Onware Business Solutions will connect to various construction management software to get the information out of the silos and obtain an overview of all the projects and their details.
 Furthermore, it becomes easy to go from a high level to a more granular level of detail.